hostjane/hostjane.github.io/_pages/cash-gifts.md

 ## Is there a minimum?

-Mo, while we encourage Buyers to send the below amounts for each donation, the Gas donations field allows a donor to send any amount they choose between $1 and under $100.
+No, while we encourage Buyers to send the below amounts for each donation, the Gas donations field allows a donor to send any amount they choose between $1 and $100.

 - [x] Gas donations - $100
 - [x] Groceries - $50